 - Lack of testicular enlargement by age 14

 - Sex organs that don’t completely develop within 5 years after they started to develop

 Symptoms in girls:

 - Lack of breast development by age 13

-- Lack of menstruation for 5 years or more after initial breast development
+- Lack of menstruation 2 ½ years or more after initial breast development

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
-An x-ray of the left wrist bones may be taken to assess bone age.
+An x-ray of the left wrist bones will be taken to assess bone age.
 This will help to assess if bone development is normal for your child’s current level of pubertal development.

 Your child's hormone levels will be tested.
 This can be done with blood tests.